 For the few years leading up to 2020 many strategic planning documents used the title "2020 Vision" in order to be catchy and memorable – it makes sense, though arguably isn’t very unique given we’ve now seen it on numerous marketing collateral, conference slides and articles.

-In this article we'll take a brief look at what makes a good and bad company Vision Statement.
-2020 Vision would have been a perfect title, but for the reason above we'll avoid it.
+In this article we’ll take a brief look at what makes a good and bad company Vision Statement and analyse some impressive real-world examples.
+2020 Vision would have been a perfect title, but for the reason above we’ll avoid it.

 Vision Statements are tricky things to get right.
 They will take time… but that’s no bad thing, as it’s a really important part of developing your company strategy.
 If you’d like to learn more, you can check out our introduction guide on Vision Statements.